Sports Funding 2020-2021

 PE and Sport at Park Lane

 National Sports Week is an integral part of the academic year at Park Lane and allows all children to participate in a different physical activity each day, delivered by local community specialists.
-During sports week in June 2017, we will offer a range of different sporting opportunities before ending the week with the annual sports day.

 The PE and Sport Premium provides ring fenced money to primary school head teachers to improve the quality of the PE and sport activities they offer their pupils.

-The funding is also used for the following
+The funding is also used for the following:

 - PE resources are continually replaced when necessary.